Board of Trustees

 Every day, as Kyle's friendly voice is heard on his SiriusXM show, he is continuing to live his dream to bring the sound of the music he loves to listeners everywhere.

 vickie vaughn, trustee

 A Western Kentucky native, Vickie Vaughn stomped into Nashville with a fistful of original material and a desire to front a Bluegrass band that showcased a fresh sound to the genre.
 Now in 2015, the Vickie Vaughn Band has released their debut EP, produced by Mr. Ronnie McCoury, on September 25 at the Station Inn then headed over to Raleigh for IBMA’s Bluegrass Ramble as official showcase artists.
 In 2014 the Vickie Vaughn Band was selected by the International Bluegrass Music Museum to lead their Bluegrass in the Schools program, and in 2015, the band’s tour schedule has included some dream festivals for Vickie such as ROMP and DelFest, just to name a couple.
-However, Vickie’s latest milestone achievement was just recently making her debut appearance on the Grand Ole Opry on August 1 singing background with Ms. Patty Loveless, with whom she’ll continue touring with this Fall.
+However, Vickie’s latest milestone achievement was just recently making her debut appearance on the Grand Ole Opry on August 1 singing background with Ms. Patty Loveless, with whom she’ll continue touring in the Fall of 2016.